Do I need to have danced before?

 Do you switch partners around the class?

 Not usually - if you've come with your partner that's who you usually want to learn with.
-That said, when a class has got to know each other better then I might switch round for one or two dances to get a bit of practice dancing with someone else.
-I don't usually try that with Beginners classes.
+I never do that with Beginners classes.

 How many people are in a class, private lesson or wedding dance lesson?

-Beginners courses are restricted to a maximum of 12 couples.
-This allows some individual attention while also getting experience of dancing on a social dance floor.
+- Classes are restricted to a maximum of 5-10 couples dependent on venue size This allows individual attention while also getting experience of dancing on a social dance floor.

-Learn to Dance in a Day workshops are restricted to 25 couples.
-We have 2 teachers and this allows for some individual attention while also getting experience of dancing on a social dance floor.
+- Learn to Dance in a Day workshops are restricted to 5-10 couples.
+This allows for individual attention while also getting experience of dancing on a social dance floor.

 What should I wear?